 But many websites delete the tag due to security concerns, although such concerns are unfounded.
 They believe that knowledge of the WordPress version could make their websites more vulnerable to hack attempts.
 In reality, it doesn’t because it is rarely the case that a hacker manually checks websites by version and then attempt to hack them.

-If you would like to read more about WordPress Security, please do try reading my post-“Beefing Up WordPress Security – A Complete Guide To Securing WordPress Sites“.
+If you want to read more about WordPress Security, please try reading my post- “Beefing Up WordPress Security – A Complete Guide To Securing WordPress Sites“.

 Appending Website URLs

 Viewing the source code may work most of the time, you have another option at your disposal.
 You can type try to access the following two pages on any website by typing- URLOfTheWebsite.com/wp-login.php or URLOfTheWebsite.com/wp-admin.php.
-This should take you to a WordPress login page, if the website uses WP.
+If the website uses WP, this should take you to a WordPress login page.

 Two other files you could search for, by adding appending “/license.txt” and “/readme.html” to the website address.
 You may get lucky and get some useful site information including the version of WordPress, but some websites including Colorlib do not have license and readme files.

-Again, people do this for security reasons or they think it simply isn’t necessary.
-Personally, I prefer the latter reasoning, from the perspective of the website owner it doesn’t serve any purpose.
+Again, people do this for security reasons or think it simply isn’t necessary.
+I prefer the latter reasoning, from the perspective of the website owner, it doesn’t serve any purpose.

 I hope the post piqued your curiosity!
 And also helps you find which websites are running on the WordPress platform.